vkakerbeck/tbp.monty/docs/how-to-use-monty/getting-started.md

 # 2. Set up Your Environment

+## 2.1 Install Conda
 Monty requires Conda to install its dependencies.
 For instructions on how to install Conda (Miniconda or Anaconda) on your machine see <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>.

+> [!NOTE]
+> It is recommended to install Conda outside the `tbp.monty` repository (for example at `~/miniconda3`).

+## 2.2 Setup Monty
 To setup Monty, **use the conda commands below**.

-Make sure to `cd` into the `tbp.monty` directory before running these commands.
+**Make sure to `cd` into the `tbp.monty` directory before running these commands.**
 > [!NOTE]
-> It is recommended to install Conda outside the `tbp.monty` repository (for example at `~/miniconda3`).

-Note that the commands are slightly different depending on whether you are setting up the environment on an Intel or ARM64 architecture, and whether you are using the zsh shell or another shell.
+> The commands are slightly different depending on whether you are setting up the environment on an Intel or ARM64 architecture,
+> and whether you are using the zsh shell or another shell.

 > [!NOTE]
 > On Apple Silicon we rely on Rosetta to run Intel binaries on ARM64 and include the `softwareupdate --install-rosetta` command in the commands below.